 Mummy insists we all have a nice dinner before I fly back to Ames.
-Daddy says to use the Lear Jet, so I don’t have to go commercial.
+Daddy says to use the Lear Jet, so I do not have to go commercial.
 Isabelle knows exactly what I want.
 We feast on chicken cordon bleu.
 I wonder if she was sent to Paris to produce such wonderful food.
 Jack waits until after we leave the dining room to make his last plea to go with me.
 When his request is rejected, he accepts the decision without going speechless.
-I’m relieved he isn’t acting dumb again.
+I am relieved he is not acting dumb again.

 I arrive home before midnight, ready to make classes in the morning.
 Only the moms come to the airport, as it is a school night.
 After an extended weekend of LA and NYC, I’m ready for normality.
 Everyone is supposedly asleep, including ‘Gator in my bed.
 When the moms go back downstairs, the twins pile in with us, wanting to know everything.
 I moan and pass out.
 They have to wait until morning for the sordid details of Andy World.